What is the difference between forged and machined parts?

 Design Complexity and Geometric Constraints

 The complexity of the part design and any geometric constraints play a significant role in determining whether forging or machining is more appropriate.
 Forging parts can achieve complex geometries and near-net shapes, which can be advantageous for parts with intricate contours or those requiring specific grain flow for enhanced strength.
-However, there are limitations to the level of detail that can be achieved through forging alone.
-Machining, on the other hand, offers greater flexibility in terms of creating precise features, internal cavities, and complex surface geometries.
-For parts that require a combination of strength and precision, a hybrid approach may be optimal, where a component is first forged to achieve the desired material properties and then machined to add specific features or achieve tight tolerances.
-The choice between forging and machining also depends on the size of the part, with forging being capable of producing components ranging from small parts to those weighing up to 50 tons.
+On the other hand, casting alone can only make things with a certain amount of complexity.
+On the other hand, machining gives you more options for making exact features, internal holes, and complicated surface shapes.
+A mixed technique may be best for parts that need to be both strong and precise.
+In this method, a part is first cast to get the right material qualities, and then it is made to add features or get tight tolerances.
+The choice between forging and cutting is also affected by the size of the part.
+Forging can make parts that are very small or very large, up to 50 tonnes in weight.

 Conclusion